Political correctness, diversity and quotas: not what you thought they were

 Washington, DC 20002-4242

 At the other end of the spectrum, words like “open-minded”, “free-spirited” and “humanist” become terms to describe any political suggestion which empowers and gives credence to all that was once discouraged or feared to challenge the functionality of society.
-The influence of these descriptors lingers regardless of circumstance, thus assigning a predetermined value to anything that is labeled as "open-minded", "free-spirited" or "humanist".
+The influence of these descriptors lingers regardless of circumstance, assigning a predetermined value to anything that is labeled as "open-minded", "free-spirited" or "humanist".
 The same happens to whatever is considered "intolerant" or "close-minded".
 In essence, you have a substitute for a rational evaluation of the circumstances using critical thought.
 The labels have already decided what you should think.

 Like a disease, political correctness attacks the ability to think critically; nothing - not even an explicit interest of the national community - is powerful enough to trump political correctness and its one-word judgments.
+And look at the result: a new, materially well-to-do, privileged, ideologically-compliant class of so-called victims who nobody can touch.
+And guess who guides them against their target like a wrecking ball?
+Given the roots of political correctness and the origins of Marxism, perhaps we should not be surprised.